-Whatu is also a direct reference to the pupil of the eye, and the vision required of the new entity and system.
-The whatu provides a new and fresh perspective to how health services are planned, delivered, and assessed into the future in laying down the foundations for a new health system that delivers better outcomes for all.
+Whatu is also a direct reference to the pupil of the eye, and the visionour new organisation and new system requires.
+The whatu provides a new and fresh perspective to how health services are planned, delivered, and changed in the future.
+This perspective lays down the foundations for a new health system that delivers better outcomes for all.

 According to the expert advisory group who gifted it to us, there is a strong spiritual and practical foundation in the name Te Whatu Ora, which is easy to pronounce and remember, and also provides the opportunity to embrace a future-focused vision.

 Our tohu consists of a Tāniko (ornamental border) with hanging strands below it.

 The Tāniko contains multiple symbols, such as:

 - Pātiki / Pātikitiki - pātiki (the flounder) symbolises providing for all, abundance.
 Pātikitiki is a pattern used on tukutuku panels, kits and mats, originating from lashing together the framework timbers of houses.

 - Waharua Kōpito represents 'a point where people/events cross'.
 Waharua is a tukutuku pattern with small double diamond shapes representing commitment and courage.

 This design also represents three eyes, and the three baskets of knowledge (see 'The legend' below).